-The Emergency Allergy Treatment Act (HB 1131) will allow various public venues to stock epinephrine auto-injectors, in an effort to better protect those at risk for anaphylaxis.
+Florida passed a ground-breaking stock epinephrine legislation in June 2014.
+The Emergency Allergy Treatment Act (HB 1131) allows various public venues to stock epinephrine auto-injectors, in an effort to better protect those at risk for anaphylaxis.

 “People who know they are allergic to various types of stings, they’re usually pretty good about having an auto-injector,” Representative Matt Hudson, who introduced the bill, told Allergic Living.
 “But in the case of food allergies, sometimes you just flat out don’t know.”
 In such instances, having a generic epinephrine auto-injector available could prove a lifesaver.